confluentinc/flink-table-api-java-examples/README.md

 cd flink-table-api-java-examples
 ```

 Use Maven to build a JAR file of the project.
+Make sure you have at least Java 11 installed.
-The included Maven wrapper `mvnw` is useful for a consistent Maven version.
+The included Maven wrapper `mvnw` is useful for a consistent Maven version, you don't need to install Maven.
 ```bash
 ./mvnw clean package
 ```